Quick Navigation

-Guinea pigs make certain kinds of noise, which depend on the way they feel.
-As they cannot talk like humans, different noises are a way of communicating.
+Guinea pigs make certain kinds of noise, depending on how they feel.

-But, how do you understand what your guinea pig wants to express with a certain kind of noise?
+But how do you understand what your guinea pig wants to express with a certain noise?

 Reasons For Guinea Pig Noises

-Here are all the reasons for the noises of guinea pigs.
+Here are all the reasons why guinea pigs make noise.

 Guinea pigs make different kinds of noises when happy.
 Some of them are: